manueldeutsch/kirby-bucket/readme.md

 ## 🚽 Deploy

 For a simple and easy deploy, we use github actions.
-The action will run composer, npm build and copy the files via FTP to your Server.
+The action will run composer, npm build and copy the files via S/FTP to your Server.
 Don't forget to add your secrets within github settings!

 ## 🧴 Links